 Sometimes tenants face landlord problems.
 Many negative situations can develop.
-The landlord could be harassing a tenant for having a visitor or might claim that the tenant is not living up to his/her obligations to keep the premises in good repair as a reason to evict.
-The landlord may have initiated an eviction that is based on a false claim against the tenant.
+Your landlord could be harassing you for having a visitor or might claim that you are not living up to your obligations to keep the premises in good repair as a reason to evict.
+Your landlord may initiate an eviction that is based on a false claim against you.
 Other problems could include excessive noise, cigarette smoke seeping into your unit from other renters, or failing to take care of the garbage.

 The situation: A retired gentleman who had lived in an apartment in the Toronto area for 29 years was given an eviction notice from his landlord, ordering him to be out of his apartment 23 days later.
-The reason: the landlord claimed that the tenant's dog was causing damage to the premises, asserting that the dog was chewing the hall walls, running loose; and that the owner failed to clean up after his dog, both inside and outside.
+The reason: the landlord claimed that the tenant's dog was causing damage to the premises, asserting that the dog was chewing the hall walls and running loose and that the owner failed to clean up after his dog, both inside and outside.

 In fact: In Ontario, the landlord could evict based on the reasons cited above.
 However, the tenant had support from the building superintendent and neighbours stating that the claims were false.

 The result: The tenant took action, contacting his MPP, the Rent Tribunal, a lawyer and the local newspaper.
 When the newspaper contacted the landlord about the situation, the landlord decided to withdraw the eviction.